mitoteam/mtconvy/README.md

 ## Usage

 Just run `mtconvy` in directory you want to convert some file(s).
 It will ask you to choose files to convert first.
 Then it will ask you what streams to keep for each file.

+You can adjust some options in config file `.mtconvy.yml`.